zalacer/projects-tn/README.md

 **JAX-RSdemo1** is a demo RESTful web service project implemented using JAX-RS and Apache CXF.
 This is
     a Maven Java project exported from Eclipse.
 A review of RESTful web services and instructions for building a RESTful web services project in Eclipse are in JAX-RSdemo1/RESTful-Web-Services.pdf.

+**OverrideTest** is a Java project demonstrating class method hiding